Expert Advice On Improving Your Home

 Look for an HVAC company that employs qualified technicians who have the necessary training and licenses.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
 All contractors are required to have four years of experience and to be bonded.
 Contractors with employees must also meet insurance requirements.
 You should also look at reviews and complaints on sites like the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Choose a company with glowing reviews and testimonials about great customer experiences.
+Pick a company with positive reviews and testimonials about great customer experiences.

 Understand Work Details